coderefinery/ase-workshop-2019/ase-talk.md

  (your on thin ice.)

 ---
-# What is the characteristics of CLEAN code?
+# What is the CLEAN code?

 --